A Green New Deal: A Conversation with Vien Truong On How We Got Here and Where We’re Heading

 In recent months, the Green New Deal proposal has been front-and-center in conversations surrounding climate change.
 Based on several decades’ worth of ideas, the idea found its way into the mainstream thanks to the phenomenal efforts of the next generation of leadership along with yet one more round of highly publicized climate reports indicating an extremely urgent need for widespread climate action.
 For all the talk about a Green New Deal, however, much of the actual detail remains to be developed (learn more about the Green New Deal here).

-Vien Truong, President of the DreamCorps and National Director of Green For All, has worked tirelessly to bring equity, social justice and climate justice to the frontlines of the environmental movement and public policy.
+Vien Truong, former President of the DreamCorps, has worked tirelessly to bring equity, social justice and climate justice to the frontlines of the environmental movement and public policy.
 Prior to her role at Green For All, Truong was a central force in the effort to put environmental justice at the center of California’s groundbreaking climate policy mechanisms and cap-and-trade funding.